discord-net/Discord.Net/docs/guides/polls/polls.md

 - `PollVoteRemoved`

 > [!NOTE]
-> These events are only sent if the client has `GatewayIntents.GuildMessagePolls` or `GatewayIntents.DirectMessagePolls` intents enabled.
-It will receive events for polls in guild or dm channels respectively.
+> These events are only sent if the client has the `GatewayIntents.GuildMessagePolls` or `GatewayIntents.DirectMessagePolls` intents enabled.
+It will receive events for polls in guild or DM channels respectively.

 ### Poll expiry
 On poll expiry the `MessageUpdated` event is fired.